3 secret sauce employee retention strategies that work

 Once recognition is in hand, turning your attention to rewards is a solid strategy.
 According to a Perkbox survey, a whopping two thirds of employees don’t feel they’re offered sufficient additional benefits in return for their endeavours – such as cost-saving perks, free meals and discounted gym memberships.

 Benefits play a key role in keeping employees motivated and demonstrating that the company is willing to invest in its people.
 Benefits should always include a competitive salary, but in today’s employment market, large organisations need to offer more.
-Benefits such as health and wellbeing programs, every-day perks and freebies can make your employees’ salary stretch further - and having a strong, diverse range ensures everyone is excited by something (It’s amazing what people will do for a free scoop of gelato!)
+Benefits such as health and wellbeing programs, perks at work and freebies can make your employees’ salary stretch further - and having a strong, diverse range ensures everyone is excited by something.

 With a healthy 66% of employees believing rewards would increase loyalty, why not check out some cost-effective, innovative ways to reward your people?